valenontivero/TP-TLA/README.md

 ### Run

-Compiles a program:
+Compile a program:

 ```bash
 src/main/bash/run.sh <program>
 ```

-where `<program>` is the path to the file that represents its entry-point.
+where `<program>` is the path to the file representing the program entry-point.

 ### Test

-Executes every available unit-test under `src/test/c` folder:
+Execute all available unit tests under `src/test/c` folder:

 ```bash
 src/main/bash/test.sh